 The Douglas fir has a rich history.
 It was the preferred tree for longboat and canoe building during ancient times on the West Coast.
 While Douglas Firs don’t grow in Hawaii (aside from the few planted around David Douglas’s grave), the indigenous people would collect the trees that washed up on shore as a blessing.

-The balsam fir is the most popular Christmas tree option in Canada, with many of the Eastern states importing this species during the holidays.
-Balsam fir isn’t sturdy enough for construction, but is often used for plywood, box making, and light wood crafts.
+The balsam fir is Canada’s most popular Christmas tree option, with many Eastern states importing this species during the holidays.
+Balsam fir isn’t sturdy enough for construction but is often used for plywood, box making, and light wood crafts.

 Balsam firs also have a rich history and were commonly used by the Cree people for natural salves and aromatherapeutic medicinal treatments.
 They were also used as flooring for traditional teepees.
 Now, balsam tree resin is often used as a natural aroma in essential oils and candles.
 The resin is used to make glue.